rmsk2/flashselect/README.md

 # flashselect
-A skeleton for a program that allows to select and start flash resident software on Foenix modern rerto computers
+A skeleton for a program that allows to select and start flash resident software on Foenix modern retro computers